haplesshero13/rackhd-vagrant/README.md

-# Installation
+# Setup

-Configure your `deployment.yml` file by copying deployment-template.yml then filling in the fields.
+Configure your `deployment.yml` file by copying `deployment-template.yml` then filling in the fields.

 ```
 ./setup.sh